WadsonPontes/diary/README.md

 ## Diary

 Simple diary app to record your life through the terminal.
-Currently the application contains the following features: add, search and list.
+Currently the application contains the following features: add, search, list e interactive.

 ## Running the app